DefinetlyNotAI/Logicytics/docs/OUTPUTS.md

 ## Canonical paths

+Each run directory is `output/data/run/<fingerprint>/`, where the fingerprint is the SHA-256 identity derived from that immutable run ID.
+The verified ZIP and its sidecar are published outside the evidence tree at `output/data/zip/<fingerprint>.zip` and `output/data/zip/hashes/<fingerprint>.zip.sha256`.

 For a collector ID `core.<category>.<name>`, a fixed single-file output is named `<name><suffix>` in its private workspace and stored in the run catalog as `artifacts/core_<category>_<name>/<name><suffix>`.
 In a verified ZIP it is